nborrmann/gcmreverse/README.md

 Possible path forward:
 1. install a signature spoofed ROM: https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing
 2. install microG fake gapps
-3. check if jodel verification works (if yes, we know that it is fully reversible by just looking at the open source gmscore app)
+3. check if jodel verification works (if yes, we know that it is fully reversible by just looking at the open source gmscore app) **Update: Verification works**.

+We need to find out how to receive GCM messages from the server and we are pretty much done.

 ## Other interesting things: